Application & Removal Guide

 Vigorously shake the Shellac Colour Coat bottle to blend.

-Apply a very thin coat to the nail surface and extend out to the lateral edge of the nail- ensuring you only paint the nail and not the skin (this can lead to lifting)- the layer will probably still look slightly translucent at this point but the 2nd coat should give enough coverage.
+- Apply a very thin coat to the nail surface and extend out to the lateral edge of the nail- ensuring you only paint the nail and not the skin (this can lead to lifting)- the layer will probably still look slightly translucent at this point but the 2nd coat should give enough coverage.
 A 3rd coat can be applied if necessary but keep the coats thin to avoid lifting.

 Removal of Shellac Gel Polish